 For this exercise, you will also begin by placing your hands together in a prayer position.
 You should then spread your fingers as wide as you can and lift your palms to create a “steeple” with your fingers still touching.
 Return to your starting position, keeping your fingers in contact the whole time, and begin again.
 Repeat this stretch about every hour.

 This one is even easier than the last exercise.
 Simply shake your hands out as if you were air-drying them after a wash.
 Many patients with carpal tunnel syndrome who wake at night find this maneuver helpful in reducing the symptoms and it can allow them to get back to sleep.

 Hold your right arm out in front of you with your palm facing down.
 Bend your wrist up towards the ceiling.
 Take your left hand and use it to gently bend your wrist a little farther in the same direction until you notice a mild stretch in your forearm.
 Hold for about 20 or 30 seconds, release and repeat with the other arm.
 You may wish to perform this exercise a few times a day.

 These simple maneuvers may help with mild cases of carpal tunnel syndrome.
 If symptoms persist, or if your numbness becomes constant, definitive treatment should be sought.
 Permanent nerve damage can occur if nerve compression goes untreated.

 If you would like more information about carpal tunnel syndrome and treatment options, please contact us today.
-We can answer your questions or help you schedule a consultation with Dr. Cobb.
+We can answer your questions or help you schedule a consultation.